Matt Corral

-Matthew Anthony Corral (born January 31, 1999) is an American football quarterback for the Carolina Panthers of the National Football League (NFL).
-He played college football at Ole Miss and was drafted by the Panthers in the third round of the 2022 NFL Draft.
+Matthew Anthony Corral (born January 31, 1999) is an American professional football quarterback for the Michigan Panthers of the United Football League (UFL).
+He played college football for the Ole Miss Rebels and was selected by the Carolina Panthers in the third round of the 2022 NFL draft.

-Early years
+Early life

 Of Mexican heritage, Corral was born on January 31, 1999, in Ventura, California.
 He later attended Oaks Christian School in Westlake Village, California, before transferring to Long Beach Polytechnic High School in Long Beach, California.
 He later stated he switched schools due to Oaks Christian being for "rich kids" that were "never going to have to work a day in their lives", as well as a physical altercation with a son of Wayne Gretzky that finalized his decision to transfer.

 Corral totaled over 11,000 yards with 123 touchdowns during his high-school career and played in the 2018 U.S. Army All-American Bowl.
 He originally committed to play college football at the University of Southern California then the University of Florida before eventually choosing Ole Miss.

 College career

-2018 season

 During his first year at Ole Miss in 2018, Corral played in four games as Jordan Ta'amu's backup.
 He completed 16 of 22 passes for 239 yards with two touchdowns and one interception.
 As a result of his limited action in 2018, Corral was redshirted.

-2019 season

 Corral was named the starting quarterback entering the 2019 season.
 In a week 2 matchup against Arkansas, he completed 16 of 24 passes for 246 yards, resulting in a 31–17 win.
-In the game, he set career highs in attempts, passing yards, and completions, leading to him being named SEC freshman of the week.
-Corral led the Rebels to a 4–8 record in his first season as a starter, completing 105 of 178 passes for 1,362 passing yards, 6 touchdowns and 3 interceptions.
+In the game, he set career highs in attempts, passing yards, and completions, leading to him being named Southeastern Conference freshman of the week.
+Corral led the Rebels to a 4–8 record in his first season as a starter, completing 105 of 178 passes for 1,362 passing yards, six touchdowns and three interceptions.

-2020 season

 In his first season under new Rebels head coach Lane Kiffin and offensive coordinator Jeff Lebby, Corral started every game of the abridged 2020 season and improved on his performance from 2019, passing for 3,337 yards with 29 touchdowns and 14 interceptions and he led the Rebels to the 2021 Outback Bowl, where he was named its MVP after Ole Miss defeated the Indiana Hoosiers by a score of 26–20.

-2021 season

-Corral tied the school record for touchdowns in a game with seven as a junior, throwing for three and rushing for four against the Tulane Green Wave.
+In 2021, Corral tied the school record for touchdowns in a game with seven as a junior, throwing for three and rushing for four against the Tulane Green Wave.
 In what would be his final season at Ole Miss, Corral would lead the Rebels to a 10–2 record and a bowl appearance at the Sugar Bowl.
-Corral would finish the season with 258 completions of 378 attempts for 3,333 passing yards, 20 touchdowns and 4 interceptions.
-Corral declared for the 2022 NFL Draft at the end of the season prior to playing in the 2022 Sugar Bowl.
+Corral finished the season with 258 completions of 378 attempts for 3,333 passing yards, 20 touchdowns and four interceptions.
+Corral declared for the 2022 NFL draft at the end of the season prior to playing in the 2022 Sugar Bowl.
 There, he suffered a leg injury in the first quarter and was carted off.